 - Improper planning: An intervention must be conducted in a group setting with those that care about the person in question.
 Prior to the intervention, the group must adequately plan out each aspect of the event, and they must outline exactly what they want to tell the person.
 In addition, they must find a treatment center that will admit the person once the intervention is complete.
 Lastly, you must have a certified interventionist that will lead the preparation and execute the intervention.

 - Focus on the solution and not the problem: Many interventions that fail spend excessive amounts of time focusing on the problem instead of searching for solutions.
-Dr. Drew Edwards from the website Psychcentral stresses the significance of being solution-oriented as opposed to dedicating focus on the issue.
+It is crucial to be solution-oriented as opposed to dedicating focus on the issue.
 Friends and family should emphasize the following steps and offer solutions.

 - Offering too many options: An often overlooked flaw involves giving the individual too many choices when they can receive treatment.
 It should be stressed that treatment must occur now to mitigate the risks of their addiction.
 The person in question can believe their problem isn’t severe enough to warrant immediate attention and have them stray away from the option.
 It can push them to continue using drugs and potentially overdose.
 The National Institute on Drug Abuse (NIDA) states that substance abuse treatment does not have to be voluntary to be effective.